What is all that noise about Circular Reference?

 Circular reference warning is received with raised eyebrows and terrified looks most of the time.
 But from our experience, we know it to be all smoke and no fire, which we will prove to you right here.
 So what really is a circular reference?
 It simply means that your formula includes a cell which is covered by the formula.
 A simple example is as below: Its work in excel 2006, excel 2007, excel 2010, excel 2013

 In the above cells, you can see that the formula calculates a sum in cell D15 but the formula includes D15 in its range.

 CLICK HERE: If you are looking for self-paced Advanced Excel Training with Lifetime access and support

 Circular Reference Warning:

 Once you create a circular reference, a warning box appears where you can either seek help for correcting formula or click ok to accept the reference.
 If you do press Ok, the cell will display “-“ or “0” as below.

 Say, you decide to select help from the dialogue box.
-Then the following help box will appear giving you various tips to correct your formula.
+Then the following help box or search term will appear giving you various tips to correct your formula.

-How to find circular reference in your sheet:
+How to find a circular reference in your sheet:

-To find circular reference formula in a file, follow these some simple steps to find and remove circular references
+To find circular reference formula in a file, follow these some simple steps to find excel function and remove circular references

 - On Menu bar, Click on Formulas